 Home-schooling is one of my most rewarding experiences.
 So far I have worked with indivuduals who have not been tradionally schooled for many reasons - medical, professional (one was an actor/model), academic.
 I love getting to know my students and making informed decisions about syllabi - an opportunity to provide a totally bespoke experience.
-This year I will be working with two home-schooled groups: a Year 10 group of 6 doing iGCSE English Lit in 2022; and in the autumn I will be starting with a Year 8 group.
+I am currently working with my first home-school group: a Year 10 group of 6 doing iGCSE English Lit in 2022; and in the autumn I will be starting with a Year 8 group.

 English lessons shouldn't just be about examination preparation.
 I have provided enrichment lessons for many students from the age of 8 to 66.
 Topics have included an Introduction to Poetry; Anglo-Saxon Literature; many of Shakespeare's plays; Dystopian Literature; the Gothic novel; creative writing; Feminist Literature; the Interwar Novel; Victorian Novelists.
 My particular favourites include introducing younger readers to the joys of Dickens and the absurd comedy of Bottom and his gang in 'A Midsummer Night's Dream'; and disgruntled teenagers to the perfection of the Sonnet and the darker side of Chaucer's troubled pilgrims.